shashikaruu/shashikaruu.github.io/_posts/2020-05-01-randomforest.md

 ## Help us out, machine learning!

 In turns out, machine learning can help us out - a lot.
-We borrow from its techniques to simulate an alternate history.
+Effectively, we can borrow from its predictive techniques to simulate an alternate history.
 In my case, we can simulate the land tenures that would have been established in the non-colonised area, had the British actually colonised the region.
-We then use these as the comparison counterfactual groups to the actual British land tenures.
+We then use these as the comparison counterfactual villages to the actual British land tenures.

 I can do this by exploiting the assignment program of these land systems.
 In this study area, different tenures were assigned by the British Imperial Forest Department, and were based on the quality of forests.
 If we map out the land suitability for forest (below) and visually compare it with the actual land tenures assigned, you can see the relationship between both.